Naked Empire

 Naked Empire is the eighth book in Terry Goodkind's epic fantasy series The Sword of Truth.

-Plot introduction

-This book opens with Richard and Kahlan still in the Old World traveling back to the New World.
-A new character, Owen, pleads for Richard and Kahlan's help in freeing his people from the hands of the Imperial Order.
-They are set upon by a seemingly mysterious dust storm that holds the silhouette of a man.
-They are sent a warning letter by Nicci, but before they are able to finish reading the letter they are set upon by Imperial Order mercenaries.
-After learning that Richard has been poisoned by Owen, they must travel back deeper into the Old World to the Bandakar.
-They find an ancient boundary protecting the Bandakar Empire from outside invaders came down two years past and now the Imperial Order has occupied this nation of frail-minded people.
-Soon Richard and Kahlan learn of a new monster that was created by Jagang's Sisters of the Dark.
+It was published in 2003 by Tor Books and preceded by the The Pillars of Creation.

-Plot summary
+Plot

 Richard, Kahlan, Cara, Jennsen, Friedrich and Tom are in the Old World, near the Pillars of Creation.
 They are trying to determine the meaning of a small statue resembling Kahlan.
 Cara had touched it and it activated like a sand hourglass.
 Richard notices some ravens and suspects that the birds are tracking them somehow.
 In the middle of the night, a shadow of a man could be seen with the ravens, his outline betrayed by the swirling sand and grit.
 Richard also discovers the existence of a boundary, recently destroyed, similar to the ones placed between Westland, the Midlands, and D'Hara, although he could not fathom why it existed.
 Richard's gift is giving him headaches again, but they're different from before.
 As they continue to travel, they cross paths with a young man named Owen who recognizes Richard as the Lord Rahl and begs Richard to help save his people from the Order, as his own people are too enlightened to perform violent deeds.
 With other trouble on his mind, Richard refuses and sends Owen away.
 Richard begins to notice a problem with the Sword of Truth, as well as his magic.
 Furthermore, he starts developing a fever and a chill.
 Nicci sends a letter in warning, but it is destroyed by the Imperial Order before they could finish reading it.

 Meanwhile, Zedd and Adie are back at the Wizard's Keep to defend it against Emperor Jagang's Sorceresses.
 However, they are overwhelmed by intruders who enter the Keep, unaffected by any of the protection spells placed.
 A sister enters the Keep after Zedd and Adie are tied up and Rada'Hans are placed around their necks.